 For these reasons, I think it is perfectly reasonable to make the argument that Davies’ arguments are not self-evidently wrong or hypocritical.

 But some of them can be fixed.
 We can make the experience of growing up gay or being gay in the world less alarming, dangerous and scary.
 We can make straight people more aware of the experience of being gay with more accurate representation and education.
 We can work to help audiences feel more comfortable with gay actors to take on straight leading roles.
 We can increase the number of LGBT roles in drama so that it’s truly representative.
+And here is where I think my position diverges a little from at least the summaries of Russell T Davies we’ve seen around in the last day or two.

 In the meantime, we work and we push and we explain, in articles in the Radio Times or in never-ending blog posts, to those few who are willing to listen, always hoping that together we might get a little closer to that day.